bigmlcom/python/docs/api_sketch.rst

 - compose different workflows to achieve your ML solution

-In both cases, you should run S1 - S4 to get a first dataset and then add some more steps till you reach the dataset you like.
-If you are using feature engineering, you'll call the **create dataset** having as mandatory argument the dataset ID that you start from.
-This will generate a new dataset and you'll resume from S5 using it.
+In both cases, you should run **S1 - S4** to get a first **Dataset** and then add some more steps till you reach the **Dataset** you like.

+If you are using
+feature engineering, you'll call the **create dataset** having as mandatory argument the **dataset ID** that you start from and adding new fields to it with the transformations of your choice.
+This will generate a new **Dataset** and you'll resume from **S5** using it.

 If you compose different workflows, the final picture will be some composition of sketches like the one enclosed.
-For instance, a dataset generated in S10 can be used as origin for a different modeling task.
-Solving your problem can also involve both feature engineering and workflow composition, so steps might grow in length and complexity but their parts will follow the depicted sketch.
+For instance, a **Dataset** generated in **S10** can be used as origin for a different modeling task.

+Solving your problem can also involve both feature engineering and workflow composition, so steps might grow in length and complexity, but in general their building blocks will be similar to the depicted sketch.